wizycoder/docker-clone/README.md

 # docker-clone
-works only on linux if you're on windows then run it in virtual machine currently project is under development
+### currently project is under development
-A simple docker clone written in c
+A simple docker clone written in c works only on linux if you're on windows then run it in virtual machine
 > How to run
 ```
 make              #to build